openaps/AndroidAPSdocs/docs/EN/Children/Children.md

 - [xDrip+](../Configuration/xdrip.md) in follower mode (mainly BG values and **alarms**)
 - [Sugarmate](https://sugarmate.io/) or [Spike](https://spike-app.com/) on iOS (mainly BG values and **alarms**)

+## Smartwatch options

+A smartwatch can be a very useful tool in helping manage AAPS with kids.
+A couple of different configurations are possible:

+- If NSClient is installed on the parents phone, the [NSClient WearOS app](https://github.com/nightscout/AndroidAPS/releases/) can be installed on a compatible smartwatch connected to the parent's phone.
+This will show current BG, loop status and allow carb entry, temp targets and profile changes.
+It will NOT allow bolusing from the WearOS app.
+- Alternatively, the [AAPS WearOS app](https://androidaps.readthedocs.io/en/latest/Configuration/Watchfaces.html) can be built and installed on a compatible smartwatch, connected to the kid's phone but worn by the parent.
+This includes all the functions listed above as well as the ability to bolus insulin.
+This allows the parent to adminster insulin without needing to remove the kid's phone from however it is kept on them.

 ## Things to consider

 - Setting the correct [treatment factors](FAQ-how-to-begin) (basal rate, DIA, ISF...) is difficult for kids, especially when growth hormones are involved.